|Salary:||£50,681 to £65,620 per annum|

 Duties and responsibilities

-You must have a proven ability to carry out research at the highest level in the field of space plasma physics.
+You must have a proven ability to carry out research at the highest level in the field of experimental condensed matter physics.
 Related duties include publishing research papers in peer-reviewed journals, attending and presenting work at international conferences, obtaining research grants from national and international funding bodies, and supervising postgraduate students and postdoctoral researchers.
 You must also have demonstrated an ability to teach students effectively

 Information about the post is included in the Further Particulars.